On action ground states of defocusing nonlinear Schr\"odinger equations: Preliminary

-In the rest of this paper, we denote the action ground state $\phi_g$ as $\phi_{\Omega, \omega}$ to more clearly show its dependence on $\omega$ and $\Omega$.
-For the non-rotating case (i.e., $\Omega=0$), we adopt the following simplified notations by dropping $\Omega$ dependence:
+In the rest of this paper, we denote the action ground states as $\phi_{\Omega, \omega}$ to more clearly show its dependence on $\omega$ and $\Omega$.
+For the non-rotating case (i.e., $\Omega=0$), we adopt the following simplified notations by dropping the $\Omega$ dependence

 Also, we abbreviate $\lambda_0(\Omega)$ with $\Omega = 0$ as $\omega_0$: